 Both of these ideas help blur the line between dreaming and doing.
 Many people are dreamers, but they never quite get around to doing.
 Many people are doers, but aren’t as comfortable dreaming.
 Teaching kids that it’s possible to do both (even if it isn’t their strong suit) makes them more confident and willing to take on challenges.

 For kids who do not think themselves creative, try something like calligraphy or music.
-I never thought I was creative until I found music and calligraphy.
+I never thought I was creative until I found music and calligraphy, and I know many other people who feel the same way.
 Both activities use the brain in creative ways and use both hemispheres of the brain.
 I found that creativity doesn’t always have to mean being an artist, making beautiful works of art, but that it means to apply old ideas in new ways to come up with new or improved solutions.

 The best experiences often don’t come from books, however much we love them, but instead from trying something new and unexpected.
 Whether or not it works is irrelevant in the larger scheme of things, because the courage to try and to fail doesn’t come from a book, but from life.